evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 The Audi A6 Sportback e-tron performance offers [driving automation at levels 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

-With the   level 1 system, you get the following driving automation features.
+With the Standard  level 1 system, you get the following driving automation features.

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Automatic parking**](../../../../technology/driverassistance/automaticparking/). (optional)